 April 22–30, 2022; from Kansas City, MS

-The promise of free land near Santa Fe and the Nebraska and Colorado territories sparked an unprecedented migration west with a concurrent need to protect settlers from the free-ranging lifestyle of the Plains Indians.
-Originating out of Independence, Missouri, this program will thoroughly ground you in life on the American frontier in the 19th century, both before and after the Civil War.
-As we move into the heartland of the Great Plains of Kansas, you will see great names in American history such as Dodge City and Fort Leavenworth, and the important string of forts manned by U.S. cavalry, who were charged with keeping the westward trails clear from Indian marauding.
+The promise of free land in the West near Santa Fe and the Nebraska and Colorado territories sparked an unprecedented migration west with a concurrent need to protect settlers from the free-ranging lifestyle of the Plains Indians.
+Originating out of Independence, Missouri (near Kansas City), this program will thoroughly ground you in life on the American frontier in the 19th century both before and after the Civil War.
+As we move into the heartland of the Great Plains of Kansas, you will see great names in American history, such as Dodge City, Fort Leavenworth, and the important string of forts manned by U.S. cavalry who were charged with keeping the westward trails clear from Indian marauding.
 This is an important American history story told by a master American history storyteller.
-Come and join us.
+Come on and join us.

 Friday, April 22, 2022